What to do in Koh Yao Noi?

 Koyao Island Resort

 Koyao Island Resort is a set of lovely villas spread across a vast manicured land near the seaside, peppered with immense coconut trees.
 The beautiful thatched roofs of the villas add a unique tropical touch.
 The design is unique and cosy, with vast sofas in a vast open-air sitting area facing the garden and the sea beyond.
 Not that each villa is entirely open and therefore offers very little privacy.

 Address: 24/2 Moo 5, Tambon Koh Yao, Ko Yao Noi, Ko Yao District, Phang-nga 82160

 Phone: 065 640 0064

 9 Hornbills is a set of spacious luxury tents built high on the hillside above Six Sense Yao Noi and part of Koyao Island Resort.
-Each tent comes with vast land, a large and warm private pool and jaw-dropping views on Phang Nga cliffs.
+Each tent has a vast land, a large and warm private pool and jaw-dropping views of Phang Nga cliffs.
 The tent is superbly designed with many sitting areas, an open-air shower and a beautiful bathtub with open ocean views.
-With such a view and setting, the experience is truly relaxing and very unique.
+The experience is truly relaxing and unique with such a view and setting.